ot4i/app-connect-templates/resources/markdown/Create a new Jira issue for a new Trello card_instructions.md

 5. Connect to [**Trello**](https://ibm.biz/actrello) and then select a preferred team, board, and list from your Trello account
 6. To start the flow, in the banner open the options menu [⋮] and click **Start flow**.

-The flow is started when a new issue is created in Jira.
+The flow is triggered when a new issue is created in Jira.

 ## Testing the Flow